Table of Contents

 - Enhances customer involvement and satisfaction through iterative feedback.

-- Faster time-to-market with incremental deliveries.
+- Reduces time to market with incremental deliveries.

 - Promotes innovation and team collaboration in uncertain projects.